Nonlinear systems and passivity: feedback control, model reduction, and time discretization: Problem setting

-Under \Cref{as:smoothness-hamc}, classical Hamilton--Jacobi--Bellman theory~\cite{crandall83-viscosity} states that an optimal control is given by the feedback law $u^*(z) = - B(z)\tp \etac(z)$ and that $\hamc$ is a storage function for the closed loop system.
 Unfortunately, the state $z$ is not always available in applications, so that directly implementing~$u^*$ may not be feasible.
-In this case, one possibility is to resort to an approximation~$\zluen$ of~$z$ and choosing $u(\zluen) = -B(\zluen)\tp \etac(\zluen)$ as the control.
-A common approach is choosing~$\zluen$ as the state of a Luenberger observer~\cite{luenberger64-observing}, which in this case takes the form
+In this case, one possibility is to resort to an approximation~$\zluen$ of~$z$ and choosing $u^*(\zluen) = - \Rcost\inv g(\zluen)\tp \etac(\zluen)$ as the control.
+A common approach is choosing~$\zluen$ as the state of a Luenberger observer~\cite{luenberger64-observing}, which copies the original dynamics and adds an innovation term correcting for deviances using observations.
+Plugging~$u^*(\zluen)$ in~\eqref{eq:plant} and adding an innovation term yields the controller